PopularPays/full_stack_interview_exercise/README.md

 Add whatever test coverage you deem necessary.
 Please use the [rspec](https://github.com/rspec/rspec-rails) testing framework.

+## UI/UX

+Our web clients are written in Ember.js - a javascript framework that we to organize business logic on the front end as well as do some of the heavy lifting associated with the request/response cycle and interactive behavior.

+Based on the API you have created from the requirements above, we could build a UI that renders each of the gigs eligible for payment.
+Explain how you would layout the UI based on [Ember's 5 core concepts](https://emberigniter.com/5-essential-ember-concepts/) - Routes, controllers, models, components (you can ignore services for this exercise).
+It's ok if you're not familiar with Ember and there is exact wrong or correct answer.
+This is an exercise in how you think about laying out a UI given a set of requirements.

+These requirements:

+1.)
+A header titled 'Unpaid Gigs'

+2.)
+A main content area with a table

+3.)
+A table header within the main content area with columns: `Creator Name`, `Brand Name`, `Amount in Dollars Owed`

+4.)
+Table rows within the main content area with the data to fill in the various columns from the header

+What endpoints would you need to hit to fill in the data?
+How would you lay out the components within the top-level route/controller/template - assuming we would use 1 route, controller, and template to fill the full screen and render components within UI to fill in the requirements listed above.

 ## Deliverables

-To submit your project please archive the project folder in a ZIP and email it to `justin@popularpays.com` with the subject `Interview Practice Submission - <your name>`.
+To submit your project please archive the project folder in a ZIP and email it to `justin@lightricks.com` with the subject `Interview Practice Submission - <your name>`.

 If the file size is too large to be attached to an email then upload it to Dropbox or Google Drive and email the link of the ZIP file.